 - A review is a limited assurance engagement.
-The nature, timing and extent of procedures performed in a limited assurance engagement is limited compared with that necessary for an audit. - The objective of a review engagement of financial information is to enable the reviewer to express a conclusion in a form that conveys whether, based on the procedures performed and evidence obtained, a matter(s) has come to the reviewer's attention to cause the reviewer to believe that the financial information is materially misstated.
+The nature, timing and extent of procedures performed in a limited assurance engagement is limited compared with that necessary for an audit. - 27 The objective of a review engagement of financial information is to enable the reviewer to express a conclusion in a form that conveys whether, based on the procedures performed and evidence obtained, a matter(s) has come to the reviewer's attention to cause the reviewer to believe that the financial information is materially misstated.
 A review report helps lend some credibility to the financial information.
-The user, however, should be informed that an audit has not been performed. - 28 There are currently three review standards: - RS-1 Statement of Review Engagement Standards; - ISRE (NZ) 2400 Review of Historical Financial Statements Performed by an Assurance Practitioner; and - NZ SRE 2410 Review of Financial Statements Performed by the Independent Auditor of the Entity - RS-1 was issued by the XRB Board on 1 July 2011 and applies to reviews of historical financial statements for periods beginning on or after 1 September 2011, and to other review engagements beginning on or after 1 September 2011.
-RS-1 is a domestic standard and is not directly derived from the international standard issued by the IAASB.
-RS-1 will be superseded by ISRE (NZ) 2400 and NZ SRE 2410 for periods ending on or after December 31, 2014.
-Early adoption is permitted. - 30 ISRE (NZ) 2400 and NZ SRE 2410 are written in the context of a review of historical financial information.
-Limited assurance engagements other than reviews of historical financial information are performed under ISAE (NZ) 3000.
+The user, however, should be informed that an audit has not been performed. - 28 There are currently two review standards: - ISRE (NZ) 2400 Review of Historical Financial Statements Performed by an Assurance Practitioner; and - NZ SRE 2410 (Revised) Review of Financial Statements Performed by the Independent Auditor of the Entity - 29 The review standards are written in the context of a review of historical financial information.
+Limited assurance engagements other than reviews of historical financial information are performed under ISAE (NZ) 3000 (Revised).